Becklyn/kaba/README.md

 Shelf
 -----

 kaba comes with to predefined tasks for compiling and minimizing SCSS and JavaScript.

 If run in default mode, the files are minified and optimized.
-If run in debug mode, the files contain sourcemaps and are not minified.
+If run in debug mode, the files contain sourcemaps and are not minified, also file watchers are started, that automatically rebuild changed files.

 You can access the shelf using `kaba.shelf`.